Frank O. Salisbury: Portraits

 He painted Winston Churchill on more occasions than any other artist; the two iconic images of Churchill – The Siren Suit and Blood, Sweat and Tears are both Salisbury images.
 Another, the "Freedom Portrait", in private ownership in the United States, is the only one for which Churchill sat during World War II.
 Its title refers to the fact that it commemorates Churchill receiving the Freedom of the City of London.
 It is signed and erroneously dated 24 October 1944, but in fact was painted in a single short sitting on 24 November that year.
 The work is now in a private collection.
 Salisbury had also included Churchill in a larger, multi-figure work the previous year, The Presentation of the Freedom of the City to Winston Churchill in the Guildhall, London, 30 June 1943 (now in the Guildhall Art Gallery), but on that occasion his request for a sitting was refused, and he worked from photographs and other paintings.

 Mayoral regalia was a ready made requisite for the Salisbury style with Councillor Sam Ryder (of Ryder Cup fame) as Mayor of St Albans being the most famous of his civic images.

 Other significant portraits include those of Richard Burton, Andrew Carnegie (posthumous), Sir Alan Cobham, Sir Robert Ludwig Mond, Maria Montessori, Montgomery of Alamein, Earl Mountbatten of Burma, Benito Mussolini, John Player, Lord Rank, Jan-Christiaan Smuts and Sir Henry Wood.

 Salisbury was remarkably successful in the USA where he was deemed to have fulfilled the American Dream.
-He made thirteen visits, basing himself in Washington DC, Chicago and New York City where his portraiture would be a roll call of American wealth.
+He made thirteen visits, basing himself in Washington, D.C., Chicago and New York City where his portraiture would be a roll call of American wealth.
 He painted six Presidents with his Franklin D. Roosevelt remaining as the official White House portrait to this day.
 Industrial and financial giants who sat for him included Henry Clay Folger, Elbert Henry Gary, Edward Stephen Harkness, Will Keith Kellogg, Andrew William Mellon, John Pierpont Morgan, George Mortimer Pullman, John Davison Rockefeller Jr., and Myron C. Taylor.

 Salisbury produced several self-portraits including depicting himself whilst painting the 1937 Coronation and his being Master Glazier in 1934.